Niko shares rise on reports of gas discovery in India

 The discovery was in MJ1, a new area in the producing gas fields of D6.

-Niko has a 10 percent stake in the D6 block, while Reliance holds 60 percent and BP the rest.
+Niko has a 10 percent stake in the D6 block, while Reliance holds 60 percent and BP(BP.L) the rest.

 "The confirmation of a discovery would be welcome news for Niko, which has struggled over the past year with declining production in India and a string of disappointing exploration results offshore Indonesia," Macquarie Equities Research analyst David Popowich wrote in a client note.